charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 - *firewall* is a software/hardware config ontop of a router that separates internet from a local network
 - creating rules for packet access or firewall rules in a series known as a chain and a set of chains make up a table.
 - iptables is the system maintained by the kernel that oversees these firewall chainsand rules
+- page 289 has info on blocking ip address transmissions